End mill

 An end mill is a type of milling cutter, a cutting tool used in industrial milling applications.
+They can have several end configurations: round (ball), tapered, or straight are a few popular types.
+They are most commonly used in "milling machines" that move a piece of material against the end mill to remove chips of the material to create a desired size or shape.
 It is distinguished from the drill bit in its application, geometry, and manufacture.
 While a drill bit can only cut in the axial direction, most milling bits can cut in the radial direction.
-Not all mills can cut axially; those designed to cut axially are known as end mills.
+Not all mills can cut tangentially: those designed to do so are known as end mills.

 End mills are used in milling applications such as profile milling, tracer milling, face milling, and plunging.